 He was searching for a gang of horse thieves with two other officers when they interrupted an unrelated gang of four burglars who were dividing the spoils of their crime.
 The men opened fire and Officer Richards was shot in the left foot during the ensuing gunbattle but survived.

 He was able to return to duty but was medically retired in 1911 due to continued pain and medical issues with his foot and leg.
-On January 1, 1922, his leg was amputated and he died two days later from complications of the surgery.
+On January 1, 1922, his foot was amputated and he died two days later from complications at Joseph Eastman Hospital.

 All four suspects were eventually apprehended.
 The shooter was found guilty of assault, fined $50 and sentenced to six months in jail but was pardoned before his time was served.
 The other men were sentenced from 30 days in jail to two years in prison.

-Officer Richards was survived by his wife, daughter and two sons.
+Officer Richards was widowed and survived by his daughter and two sons.

 • Officer Richards is the oldest known officer killed in the line of duty in Indiana.